ibm-cloud-docs/watsonxdata/create_schema.md

    c.
 Go to step 5.

-1. In the **Create schema** form, select the catalog.
+1. In the **Create schema** form, provide the following details:
+   a.
+Select the catalog.
+   b.
 Enter schema name.
+   c.
+Enter the schema path.
+For example, `/test1/schema1`.

 1. Click **Create**.
 The schema is created under the selected catalog.

 When you name a schema:

-   a.
-Do not wrap the schema name in quotation marks.
+* Do not wrap the schema name in quotation marks.
 (Example: Use test instead of “test”.)

-   b.
-Do not use semicolon [;], colon [:], single quotation mark ['], or double quotation mark ["] in the schema name.
+* Do not use semicolon [;], colon [:], single quotation mark ['], or double quotation mark ["] in the schema name.

-   c.
-Do not use leading space in the schema name.
+* Do not use leading space in the schema name.

-   d.
-Do not use special character such as question mark (?) or asterisk (*) in schema name.
+* Do not use special character such as question mark (?) or asterisk (*) in schema name.

 Make sure to fulfil the [requirements]({{site.data.keyword.ref-reg_bucket-link}}) before creating a schema against a registed storage.
 Otherwise, the system returns the following error message.